-- 1. Understand and apply the concepts of Boolean algebra and characteristics in computers. - 2.
-Apply formalized arguments to classify and assess real-world arguments. - 3.
-Represent the characteristics of predicate logic in computer engineering. - 4.
-Apply different properties of injection, surjection, bijection, composition and inverse functions in software engineering. - 5.
-Interpret the concepts of Permutations, Combinations and Mathematical induction in the phenomena of real world.
+- 1. Apply the concepts of Boolean algebra and characteristics in computers. - 2.
+Exemplify the formalized arguments to classify and assess real-world arguments. - 3.
+Demonstrate the characteristics of predicate logic in computer engineering. - 4.
+Apply the different properties of injection, surjection, bijection, composition and inverse functions in software engineering. - 5.
+Analyze the concepts of Permutations, Combinations and Mathematical induction in the phenomena of real world.